 The staff and trustees of the Hamilton-Wentworth District School Board could see the names, much in the way they could read placards if this were an in-person meeting with people sitting in a physical public gallery.

-Does using the “user name” to a political message constitute expressive activity that enjoys protection under the Charter of Rights and Freedoms in this era of electronic meetings?
+Does using the “user name” function to communicate a political message constitute expressive activity under the Charter of Rights and Freedoms in this era of electronic meetings?